 The University of Glasgow endeavours to run all programmes as advertised.
 In exceptional circumstances, however, the University may withdraw or alter a programme.
 For more information, please see: Student contract.

 Our international links

-There are optional international school placements currently at schools in Bucharest and Berlin.
-You may also be able to apply to study abroad in year 3.
+There is an optional international school placement for those in years 3 and 4, currently in Berlin.
+You may also be able to apply to study abroad in year 2.
 See Study abroad.